Injunctions in Victoria

 Federal Court Injunctions in Victoria

-At a federal level, injunctions can be issued by the Family Court in relation to family law matters under section 114 of the Family Court Act 1975 (Cth).
+At a federal level, injunctions can be issued by the Federal Circuit and Family Court in relation to family law matters under section 114 of the Family Court Act 1975 (Cth).
 The Federal Court and the High Court can also issue injunctions.

 Requirements for injunctions